AP® English Language Free-Response Questions (FRQs)

 Frequently Asked Questions (FAQ)

-Students have two hours and 15 minutes to complete FRQs on the AP English Lang exam, which equals 40 minutes per essay with 15 minutes to read.
+Students have 2 hours and 15 minutes to complete FRQs on the AP English Lang exam, which equals 40 minutes per essay with 15 minutes to read.
 However, students can spend more or less time on each essay.

 You can find released questions from past exams on the AP Central website.